dice-project/DICE-Deployment-Service/README.md

 ## Command line tool action reference

+Complete reference documentation is displayed when the tool is invoked with no arguments.
+To get more in-depth documentation with examples for specific command, use `dice-deploy-cli help COMMAND`.

 ### General actions

 * `use`: use the URL as the DICE deployment service URL